-8Although it is likely that these modelled pollutant loads are an overestimate of the loads that would be delivered to Jackson Creek (compared to other modeling techniques and known instream loads), STEPL is an effective and flexible tool to assess existing loads and potential reductions by management practice for planning purposes.
+19 Although it is likely that these modelled pollutant loads are an overestimate of the loads that would be delivered to Jackson Creek (compared to other modeling techniques and known instream loads), STEPL is an effective and flexible tool to assess existing loads and potential reductions by management practice for planning purposes.

-The load reductions anticipated through implementation of the targeted management measures recommended under this plan are estimated to be 23,553 pounds (44 percent) of TP per year and 11,279 tons (32 percent) of TSS per year (see Table III-3).
+The load reductions anticipated through implementation of the targeted management measures recommended under this plan are estimated to be 23,553 pounds (44 percent) of TP per year and 11,279 tons (32 percent) of TSS per year (see Table 29).
 Hence, the existing load reductions achieved within the Jackson Creek watershed as noted previously, combined with the proposed pollutant load reductions associated with the recommended targeted management measures called for under this plan, would achieve reductions of approximately 79 percent in TP and 58 percent in TSS in the Jackson Creek watershed.
-Thus, the pollutant load reductions that could be achieved within the Jackson Creek watershed portion of the Turtle Creek watershed following implementation of the recommended agricultural, gully, and streambank priority projects, would be expected to exceed the overall reductions of 49 percent for TP and 26 percent for TSS established under the TMDL study for the Turtle Creek watershed as a whole.
-More importantly, such load reductions are much more likely to affect or improve measured instream loads to achieve the monthly and annual load reduction goals for TP and TSS as measured at the Mound Road station (see Figure II-21c).
+Thus, the pollutant load reductions that could be achieved within the Jackson Creek watershed agricultural, gully, and streambank priority projects, would be expected to exceed the overall reductions of 49 percent for TP and 25 percent for TSS established under the TMDL study for the Turtle Creek watershed as a whole.
+More importantly, such load reductions are much more likely to affect or improve measured instream loads to achieve the monthly and annual load reduction goals for TP and TSS as measured at the Mound Road station (see Figure 31).

-Agricultural Best Management Practices (BMPs) - (Table III-2, Part 1)
+Agricultural Best Management Practices (BMPs) - (Table 28, Part 1)

 Although it is difficult to specify at the watershed planning level where agricultural BMPs will be implemented within the Jackson Creek watershed, since such specification depends on factors such as the receptiveness of landowners to such installations, the availability of adequate cost share funding, and technical assistance, this section is intended to provide some guidance for prioritizing projects.
 As a general rule effectiveness of BMPs in improving water quality decreases with distance from a waterbody.
-Therefore, it is recommended that the highest priority agricultural lands for BMP implementation be lands that are to waterways, which means that any parcels containing waterbodies such as tributaries, stream, ponds, or wetlands are considered the highest priority.
+Therefore, it is recommended that the highest priority agricultural lands for BMP implementation be lands that are adjacent to waterways, which means that any parcels containing waterbodies such as tributaries, stream, ponds, or wetlands are considered the highest priority.
 In addition to the proximity to waterways, one or more of the following conditions are recommended to be applied in prioritizing the locations for implementation of agricultural BMPs:

-- Parcels within floodways and/or floodplains as designated by the federal Emergency Management Agency (FEMA) (see Map I-2A), - Parcels adjacent to primary environmental corridors, secondary environmental corridors, or isolated natural areas (see Map I-7), - Parcels with high to very high groundwater recharge potential (see Map I-8A), - Parcels containing highly erodible land/steep slopes (see Map I-10), and

-• Parcels containing the highest EVAAL (Erosion Vulnerability Assessment for Agricultural Lands) scores (see Map II-6).
+- Parcels within floodways and/or floodplains as designated by the Federal Emergency Management Agency (FEMA) (see Map 3), - Parcels adjacent to primary environmental corridors, secondary environmental corridors, or isolated natural areas (see Map 9), - Parcels with high to very high groundwater recharge potential (see Map 11), - Parcels containing highly erodible land/steep slopes (see Map 13), and - Parcels containing the highest EVAAL (Erosion Vulnerability Assessment for Agricultural Lands) scores (see Map 19).

-This prioritization scheme is designed to first address those sites for which pollutant loads can be most costeffectively reduced.
+This prioritization scheme is designed to first address those sites for which pollutant loads can be most cost-effectively reduced.
 If lands do not meet one or more of these criteria for establishing priority locations for agricultural BMPs, it does not mean that BMPs should be discouraged on those lands.
 It is likely that reaching the watershed-wide target load reductions would require locating BMPs in both those areas where the BMPs would be most effective and in areas of somewhat lesser effectiveness.